-However, in the next step we do not attempt a general $Pl-\#CSP^2$ dichotomy for a single signature of even arity.
+However, in the next step we do not attempt a general Pl-#CSP2 dichotomy for a single signature of even arity.
 This would have been natural at this point, but it would have been too difficult.
 We will need some additional leverage by proving a conditional "No-Mixing" Lemma for pairs of signatures of even arity.
-So, seemingly taking a detour, we prove that for two signatures f and q both of even arity, that individually belong to some tractable class, but do not belong to a single tractable class in the conjectured dichotomy (that is yet to be proved), the problem $Pl-\#CSP^2(f,g)$ is #P-hard.
-We prove this No-Mixing Lemma for any pair of signatures f and g both of even arity, not restricted to arity 4.
-Even though at this point we only have a dichotomy for a single signature of arity 4, we prove this No-Mixing Lemma for higher even arity pairs f and g by simulating two signatures f' and g' of arity 4 that belong to different tractable sets, from that of $Pl-\#CSP^2(f,g)$.
-After this arity reduction (within the No-Mixing Lemma), we prove that $Pl-\#CSP^2(f',g')$ is #P-hard by the dichotomy for a single signature of arity 4.
+So, seemingly taking a detour, we prove that for two signatures f and g both of even arity, that individually belong to some tractable class, but do not belong to a single tractable class in the conjectured dichotomy (that is yet to be proved), the problem Pl-#CSP2(f, g) is #P-hard.
+We prove this No-Mixing Lemma for any pair of signatures f and gboth of even arity, not restricted to arity 4.
+Even though at this point we only have a dichotomy for a single signature of arity 4, we prove this No-Mixing Lemma for higher even arity pairs f and g by simulating two signatures f' and g' of arity 4 that belong to different tractable sets, from that of Pl-#CSP2(f, g).
+After this arity reduction (within the No-Mixing Lemma), we prove that Pl-#CSP2(f', g') is #P-hard by the dichotomy for a single signature of arity 4.
 After this, we prove a No-Mixing Lemma for a set of signatures \mathcal{F} of even arities, which states that if \mathcal{F} is contained in the union of all tractable classes, then it is still #P-hard unless it is entirely contained in one single tractable class.
 Note that at this point we still only have a conditional No-Mixing Lemma in the sense that we have to assume every signature in \mathcal{F} belongs to some tractable set.

-We then attempt the proof of a $Pl-\#CSP^2$ dichotomy for a single signature of arbitrary even arity.
+We then attempt the proof of a Pl-#CSP2 dichotomy for a single signature of arbitrary even arity.
 This uses all the previous lemmas, in particular the (conditional) No-Mixing Lemma for a set of signatures.
-However, after completing the proof of this $Pl-\#CSP^2$ dichotomy for a single signature of even arity, the No-Mixing Lemma becomes absolute.
+However, after completing the proof of this Pl-#CSP2 dichotomy for a single signature of even arity, the No-Mixing Lemma becomes absolute.

-Finally the dichotomy for a single signature of even arity is logically extended to a dichotomy theorem for $\text{Pl-}\#\text{CSP}^2(\mathcal{F})$ where all signatures in \mathcal{F} have even arity.
+Finally the dichotomy for a single signature of even arity is logically extended to a dichotomy theorem for Pl-#CSP2(\mathcal{F}) where all signatures in \mathcal{F} have even arity.
 Together with the first main step when \mathcal{F} contains some nonzero signature of odd arity, this completes the proof of Theorem 5.1.